charlieeclarke/charlieeclarke/README.md

 - 👋 Hi, I’m @charlieeclarke;
-- 🌱 I’m currently working in ...
+- 🌱 I’m currently a Junior Developer working in ...
 React, TypeScript, Javascript and CSS;
 - 🏠 Currently working at madebyon.com;

 <!---